informedcitizenry/6502.Net/README.md

     jsr $ffd2
     .next
 ```
 **Caution:** Changing the value of the iteration variable inside the loop can cause the application to hang.
-6502.Net does not restrict re-assigning the iteration variable.
+6502.Net does not restrict re-assigning the iteration variable inside its own or nested loops.
 ## Future enhancements under consideration
 * Switch-case conditions
 * 65C02 and 65816/65C816 CPU support